 Another important topic to cover includes secured and unsecured loans when talking about loans.
-These two are different and have their pros and cons.
-Let’s discuss them more in detail.
+These two are different and have pros and cons, so let’s discuss them more in detail.

 Because loans involve money, some financing institutions require borrowers to provide collateral for their loan to be approved.
 Loans of this nature are called secured loans.

-Collateral refers to an item or property of high value, used to guarantee that the borrower will pay off the loan.
-If the borrower defaults on the loan or fails to pay it off, then the lending institution who gave the collateral would legally be allowed to claim its ownership.
+Collateral refers to an item or property of high value used to guarantee that the borrower will pay off the loan.
+If the borrower defaults on the loan or fails to pay it off, the lending institution can claim ownership of the collateral legally.

-Collaterals are required to significantly reduce the risk of loaning money to lenders, who are in the position to lose a considerable sum of money if a borrower defaults.
+Collaterals are required to significantly reduce the risk of lenders who are in the position to lose a considerable sum of money if a borrower defaults.
 However, the good thing about having collateral is that the financing institution can offer the loan at a lower interest rate.
-Not all borrowers, after all, are willing to provide collateral when loaning.
+Not all borrowers, after all, are willing to provide collateral when borrowing money.

 Unsecured loans are the opposite of secured loans.
 Therefore, these loans do not require collateral from the borrower.
-However, unsecured loans pose a significant risk to lenders if borrowers become unable to pay off the loan.
-The risk is compensated elsewhere.
-Banks and other loaning institutions have high stringent standards compared to those offering secured loans.
+However, unsecured loans pose a significant risk to lenders if borrowers cannot repay the loan, and the risk is compensated elsewhere.
+Banks and other financial institutions have higher standards than those offering secured loans.